 If you are newly pregnant or trying to conceive, you have many questions about what to expect.
 How will your body change?
 What's happening inside you?
-Our week-by-week guide will help you through your nine months of pregnancy so you can be a smarter, more confident, more prepared mom-to-be.
+Our week-by-week guide will help you through your 9 months of pregnancy so you can be a smarter, more confident, more prepared mom-to-be.
 Each week offers information about your body and the baby's as well as helpful advice you can use throughout your pregnancy.
 Let's start with a peek inside the womb.

 Weeks 1 and 2